ShiJianGang-sh/MWdock/README.md

 # MWdock
+A widget which can power the universal functions, programed in Pyqt5.
+Text with calculation are its topic, that means you can search and extract from the text file and calculate it, maybe it's the outline mode of human's work nowdays.
-A widget which can power the all function, programed in Pyqt5 We have lots of widgets like linetextedit, radio button, checkbox,buttons,labels and so on, but the fact is we only want to input messages and get the result to display, can we get a  universal widget that can get all the above functon?
+We have lots of widgets like linetextedit, radio button, checkbox,buttons,labels and so on, but the fact is we only want to input messages and get the result to display, can we get a  universal widget that can get all the above functon?

 So, this program is a taste, you can get the up meaning by using the interface.